Muyixone/alx-low_level_programming/0x0B-malloc_free/README.md

 File 2-str_concat.c: contains a funtion that concatenates two strings

 File 3-alloc_grid.c: contains a function that returns a pointer to a 2-dimensional array of integers.

+File 4-free_grid.c: contains a function that frees a 2-D grid.